ramyarangan/splice_predictor/README.md

-# cs230_project
+# Splice predictor

-This repository hosts code for the project "Predicting mRNA splicing levels from sequence."
+This repository hosts code for the project "Predicting mRNA splicing levels from sequence" (CS230 project).
+It predicts splicing levels for intron sequences in S. cerevisiae.

 Requires:
 * Tensorflow version 2.5.0